Of course, we homeschool, so that won't impact us, right?

 I forgot that my daughter's homeschool program at the YMCA runs on the public school schedule.
 It's been cancelled twice since the new year began.

 I forgot that churches often cancel programs according to the public school schedules.

 Our MOPS Bible study group cancelled because of a late start due to cold temperatures.

 Our son's speech therapy was cancelled.

-Even our homeschool CC community that is not dependent upon school buses cancelled once because of the inclement weather.
+Even our homeschool classes that are not dependent upon school buses cancelled once because of the inclement weather.

 And of course, once the snow started falling, my daughter's attention was on that, not on the books.

 None of that is necessarily bad.
 We ended up tossing the curriculum for a day or two, having a playdate with a public school friend who had the day off, and playing in the snow with Daddy, who also had a snow day.
 It was great fun and, like the rest of the world, we will make up the day later.